Scalp Micro Pigmentation (SMP) - The Ultimate Alternative to Hair Restoration

 Sometimes a hair transplant procedure, for whatever reason, is out of reach.
 In such cases, Forhair recommends Scalp Micro Pigmentation (SMP).
-An all natural pigment tattoo, SMP covers the scalp with little marks that convincingly look like hair growing follicles.
+An all-natural pigment tattoo, SMP covers the scalp with little marks that convincingly look like hair growing follicles.
 This procedure brings several benefits to:

 Ideal for several types of patients, SMP procedures essentially enables people to wear a buzz cut with uniform thickness and/or maximize the appearance of thick hair.

 SMP has been around for decades, though it was often only for camouflaging scars.
 The advent of SMP becoming a common hair loss solution, though, is recent.
 Many specialists claim to be inventors of the method.
 The truth, though, is that they are merely adding new techniques to improve the method.
 To be fair, their results have also been improving since the early 2000s.
 Patients looking into SMP need only look at images of SMP results before and after 2010.
 Most SMP procedures before 2010 looked obvious, though thankfully most were using temporary pigments.
-Post-2010 SMP typically features more natural appearing hairlines while follicle markings have more texture and dimensionality.
+Post-2010 SMP typically features more natural-appearing hairlines while follicle markings have more texture and dimensionality.

 An established method, SMP is both an art and a science.
-Many clinics offer the procedure but be aware -applying SMP requires skill.
+Many clinics offer the procedure but are aware -applying SMP requires skill.
 Forhair SMP specialists are top caliber and expertly trained, one reason we are among the leading clinics to offer the procedure in the Southern U.S.

 Specialists can create any type of hairline or can use any number of pigments.
-SMP remains on the scalp anywhere from 3 to 5 years, making the method one of the longest lasting cosmetic procedures outside of hair transplants.
+SMP remains on the scalp anywhere from 3 to 5 years, making the method one of the longest-lasting cosmetic procedures outside of hair transplants.

 Patients may feel some mild discomfort during the initial part of the procedure.
 Recovery, though, happens in next to no time.
 A successful Forhair SMP procedure can also require up to 3 sessions.
 The number of sessions really depends on the amount of SMP your scalp requires.
 Reasons for multiple SMP sessions include available and scar coverage.